John Storey Junior Memorial Scholarship

 - have not commenced your exchange program.

-- Not be receiving any other RMIT scholarship or financial support apart from an OS-HELP loan or an equity scholarship.
+- Not be receiving any other RMIT scholarship or financial support apart from an OS-HELP loan.

 - Be an Australian citizen or permanent resident.